 COLORADO

-Home Inspectors are not regulated in the state of Colorado.
-A 2017 bill was narrowly shot down to require licenses.
-Clients and agents will want to see customer reviews and some type of training/certification.
+Home inspectors are not regulated in the state of Colorado.
+A 2017 bill was introduced to require licenses and failed to pass.
+Clients and agents will want to see customer reviews, as well as some type of training and certification.

 That said, it's a competitive state and there's a lot more to starting a business than a license.
 Read our guide on how to become a home inspector in Colorado here.